ShardaPrasad/Combine/README.md

 - Generic API service with `URLSession` and `Publisher`
 - Reusable and testable components
 - Minimal and responsive UI
-- NEEXT: Upload image using same
+- NEXT: Upload image using same

 ## 🛠 Requirements